USS Santa Fe (CL-60)

-USS Santa Fe was a light cruiser of the United States Navy, which were built during World War II.
+USS Santa Fe (hull number: CL-60) was a light cruiser of the United States Navy, which were built during World War II.
 The class was designed as a development of the earlier s, the size of which had been limited by the First London Naval Treaty.
 The start of the war led to the dissolution of the treaty system, but the dramatic need for new vessels precluded a new design, so the Clevelands used the same hull as their predecessors, but were significantly heavier.
 The Clevelands carried a main battery of twelve 6 in guns in four three-gun turrets, along with a secondary armament of twelve 5 in dual-purpose guns.
 They had a top speed of 32.5 kn.